 Ποιειν Και Πραττειν - create and do

-Poetry in the global age
+Poetry in the Global Age 2012

-In a global world marked by uncertainties, belief in the human spirit is needed.
-This poetry can give.
-However, it should not be merely a lyrical protest while covering up places of silence, but support a new kind of world governance fore mostly through culture.
-To this poetry can give wisdom and ethics while inspiring to seek the dialogue with the other.
+However, it should not be merely a lyrical protest with the aim to cover up places of silence, but support a new kind of world governance fore mostly through culture.
+To this poetry can give practical wisdom and ethical vision, while inspiring people to seek the dialogue with the other.
 Poetry does this best when working through the complexities of life while heeding even small things, like the question of a child.

 Even though Virgil made poetry into a myth he created under official contract to uphold the Roman state, Homer showed a real difference.
 Poetry is a real measure for man if expressed in all freedom from state and political structures, and gives to people the self confidence they need to cope with changes.